mmmchai/data-analytics-portfolio/README.md

 ## Additional Projects (Coming Soon)

-Stay tuned for more data analytics projects covering topics such as customer segmentation, financial risk modeling, and predictive analytics.
+Stay tuned for more data analytics projects covering topics such as predictive analytics.

 # Connect with Me